Cartan geometries and multiplicative forms: Introduction

 The research in this field then progressed on two paths.
 On the one hand, many authors used Cartan's ideas to obtain important results on relevant examples, such as parabolic geometries (see \cite{Cap09}).
 On the other hand, people used Cartan's approach to develop a general framework for studying these geometries; the standard modern reference is the famous book {\it Differential Geometry: Cartan's generalisation of Klein's Erlangen program} \cite{Sha97} by Richard Sharpe.

 Our interest in these topics sparked from a different area in geometry.
 Recently, the concept of {\it Pfaffian groupoid} have been introduced \cite{Sal13} in order to understand the structure behind the jet groupoid of a Lie pseudogroup.
-Our original goal was to give an alternative description of the class of {\it transitive} Pfaffian groupoids, using the principal bundle canonically associated to any transitive groupoid.
+Our original goal was to give an alternative description of the class of {\it transitive} Pfaffian groupoids, using the unique (up to isomorphism) principal bundle associated to any transitive groupoid.
 It has been quite an astonishing surprise to discover that, from the object we obtained, called a {\it Cartan bundle}, one could recover as a particular case the definition of a Cartan geometry.
-We believe that this perspective can shed more lights in this field; we are currently investigating further applications \cite{Acc20}.
+We believe that this new perspective can shed more lights in this field; for instance, one can wonder how to develop a theory of deformation for Cartan bundles, making use of our correspondence and of the known results for Lie groupoids.
+We are currently investigating further applications in \cite{Acc20}.

-Let us give a few more details.
-A Cartan geometry is defined as a principal $H$-bundle $P$ together with an invariant vector-valued form $\te$, called a Cartan connection, satisfying certain properties.
-A {\it Cartan bundle} consists of a principal $H$-bundle $P$ with an invariant vector-valued 1-form $\te$ with conditions less restrictive than those of a Cartan geometry.
-As mentioned above, there is a bijective correspondence between Cartan bundles and transitive Pfaffian groupoids with isotropy $H$.
-In particular, when $\ker(\te) = 0$, one recovers the standard Cartan geometries, which correspond to a precise subclass of transitive Pfaffian groupoids.
+\paragraph{Main results} Let us give a few more details on our main contributions.
+A Cartan geometry is defined as a principal $H$-bundle $P$ together with an equivariant vector-valued 1-form $\te$, called a Cartan connection, satisfying certain properties.
+We will define a {\it Cartan bundle} as a principal $H$-bundle $P$ together with an equivariant vector-valued 1-form $\te$ with conditions less restrictive than those of a Cartan geometry (see Definition \ref{definition_Cartan_bundle}).
+As anticipated above, we will prove a bijective correspondence between Cartan bundles and transitive Pfaffian groupoids (Theorem \ref{correspondence_cartan_bundles_pfaffian_groupoids}).
+In particular, when $\ker(\te) = 0$, one recovers the standard Cartan geometries, which correspond to a precise subclass of transitive Pfaffian groupoids: those whose symbol space is zero (see Theorem \ref{correspondence_pfaffian_groupoids_zero_symbol}).

-Recall also that any (reductive) Cartan geometry defines a $H$-structure, i.e.\ a reduction of the structure group of the frame bundle of $M$, together with an (Ehresmann) connection on it.
-In the formalism of Cartan bundles $(P,\te)$, another important particular case is when $\ker(\te)$ coincide with the vertical bundle of $P$; this yields precisely the class of $H$-structures on $M$ without any choice of a connection.
+Recall also that any (reductive) Cartan geometry on $M$ defines a $H$-structure, i.e.\ a reduction of the structure group of the frame bundle of $M$, together with a principal connection on it.
+We will show that, in the formalism of Cartan bundles $(P,\te)$, we can consider the particular case when $\ker(\te)$ coincides with the vertical bundle of $P$, and recover precisely the class of $H$-structures on $M$ without any choice of a connection.
+Moreover, these structures are in bijection with transitive Pfaffian groupoids whose symbol space is maximal.